ibalampanis/sustainable-living/guide.md

 </div>

-Its sustainability plan: The city will use entirely renewable energy and it will consists of 3 layers; one on the surface for pedestrians, one underground for infrastructure, and another underground for transportation. (https://en.wikipedia.org/wiki/The_Line,_Saudi_Arabia)
+Its sustainability plan: The city will use entirely renewable energy and it will consist of 3 layers; one on the surface for pedestrians, one underground for infrastructure, and another underground for transportation. (https://en.wikipedia.org/wiki/The_Line,_Saudi_Arabia)

 No roads, cars or emissions, it will run on 100% renewable energy and 95% of land will be preserved for nature.
 People's health and wellbeing will be prioritized over transportation and infrastructure, unlike traditional cities.(https://www.neom.com/en-us/regions/theline)